Sagittaria demersa

-Sagittaria demersa, commonly called Chihuahuan arrowhead, is an aquatic plant species native to north-central Mexico (Chihuahua, Durango.
+Sagittaria demersa, commonly called Chihuahuan arrowhead, is an annual aquatic plant growing up to 60 cm tall.
+The leaves are flat, very long and narrow, up to 55 cm long but rarely more than 7 mm across.

+The species is native to north-central Mexico (Chihuahua, Durango.
 Hidalgo, Aguascalientes, Jalisco and Querétaro) and also from a few sites in the northern part of the US State of New Mexico (Mora and Colfax Counties).

-Sagittaria demersa is an annual herb up to 60 cm tall.
-Leaves are flat, very long and narrow, up to 55 cm long but rarely more than 7 mm across.
 The plant occurs mostly submerged in streams and lakes.